Benefits of being vegan

 This review of nine separate studies found an “inverse association” between a vegan diet and a risk of type 2 diabetes – in other words, there is medical evidence that eating a plant-based diet reduces your risk of this disease.

-It may help protect against certain cancers
+A vegan diet may help protect against certain cancers

 Cancer risk is linked to a variety of factors, including your age and genetics.
 With certain cancers, diet is a key factor.